miiazertyy/Discord-LLM-Selfbot/README.md

 -   Activate the virtual environment by running `bot-env\Scripts\activate.bat`
 -   Run `pip install -r requirements.txt` to install all the dependencies
 -   Fill out `example.env` with your own credentials and rename it to `.env`
--   Fill out the `config.yaml` file with your own settings
+-   Use the config command to fill out the `config.yaml` with your own settings
 -   Run the bot using `python3 main.py`

 Linux:

 -   Fill out `example.env` with your own credentials and rename it to `.env`
--   Fill out the `config.yaml` file with your own settings
+-   Use the config command to fill out the `config.yaml` with your own settings
 -   In terminal :
   sudo apt install python3
   sudo apt install ffmpeg -y